song2siren/llm-zoomcamp-music-theory-assistant/README.md

 ### Retrieval Flow

-The knowledgebase is based upon a [ChatGPT](https://chatgpt.com/) generated [Music Theory Dataset CSV file](/data/music-theory-dataset-100.csv).
+The knowledgebase is based upon a [ChatGPT](https://chatgpt.com/) generated [Music Theory Dataset CSV file](/data/music-theory-dataset-100.csv) and [GPT-4o mini LLM](https://chatgpt.com/?model=gpt-4o-mini) is used in the retrieval flow.

 ### Retrieval Evaluation